kadojs/kado/doc/GettingStarted.md

 # Getting Started
+> NOTICE: Kado 3 is **DEPRECATED**, see https://kado.org for the latest version.

-Once [Installation](/doc/kado/3.x/installation) has been completed, there are two ways to get started.
-First, go to [install the demo](/content/install-the-demo) and follow the instructions.
+Once [Installation](./Installation.md) has been completed, there are two ways to get started.
+First, go to [install the demo](./InstallTheDemo.md) and follow the instructions.
 Otherwise, create a file named `app.js` and paste the following code:

 ```js
 const K = require('kado');